-Studies on metaphor comprehension tend to emphasize cognitive abilities but neglect the contribution of affect to metaphor processing.
-It is well-established that understanding novel metaphors requires cognitive abilities such as working memory, selective attention, divergent thinking, non-verbal intelligence, and mental flexibility (Beaty & Silvia, 2012; Chiappe & Chiappe, 2007; Kasirer & Mashal, 2016; Mashal, 2013; Menashe et al., 2020).
+It is well-established that understanding novel metaphors requires cognitive abilities such as working memory, selective attention, divergent thinking, nonverbal intelligence, and mental flexibility (Beaty & Silvia, 2012; Chiappe & Chiappe, 2007; Kasirer & Mashal, 2016; Mashal, 2013; Menashe et al., 2020).
 However, Sopory (2005) adds to this picture by suggesting that our understanding of metaphorical expressions is achieved only by also accessing their affective meaning.
+Yet studies on metaphor comprehension tend to emphasize cognitive abilities but neglect the contribution of affect to metaphor processing.

-According to this view, an affective attribute (usually a valence tag) can be associated with different cognitive elements such as a category, objects of a category, or features of a category.
-For example, in the metaphor “This lawyer is a shark” the base term (shark) has several valanced affective tags attached to it (e.g., a negative valence tag is associated with the merciless attribute of the base term).
+Sopory (2005) explains how an affective attribute (usually a valence tag) can be associated with different cognitive elements such as a category, objects of a category, or features of a category.
+For example, in the metaphor “This lawyer is a shark,” the base term (shark) has several valenced affective tags attached to it.
 Further, in line with the class inclusion theory, the target term of the metaphoric expression (lawyer) inherits the affective valence of the base term (shark), hence contributing to full metaphoric comprehension.
 Consistent with this view, Mashal and Itkes (2013) demonstrated that emotional valence interacts with cognitive processes during familiar metaphor comprehension.

-In addition to research relating to metaphor comprehension, exploration into the generation of metaphors also sheds light on their important communication role (Ortony, 1975).
+Exploration into the generation of metaphors sheds light on their important communication role (Ortony, 1975).
 A metaphor provides a compact way of representing our experiences (the compactness hypothesis), a mechanism to talk about experiences that are hard to describe literally (the inexpressibility hypothesis), and a vivid way of perceiving or describing our experiences (the vividness hypothesis).
-Among several ways to elicit metaphor generation, it has been shown that describing subjective emotional states results in relatively higher incidence of metaphoric language use.
-Fainsilber and Ortony (1987) asked participants to provide verbal descriptions of emotional states they had experienced while involved in intense and mild emotional states.
-The findings showed that, in support of the vividness hypothesis, a greater tendency to use novel metaphors was found for descriptions of intense, over mild, emotional states.
-It appears that the more an experience was emotionally-charged, the more likely the participants were to generate rich and complex metaphors to explain how they felt (e.g., "a storm was brewing inside" to describe resentment).
-These findings emphasize that metaphors have a communication function that facilitates conveying one’s internal states.
-Thus, describing subjective internal states such as those occurring during the experience of intense emotions can be used as a tool to evoke metaphor generation.
+It has been shown that, among several ways to elicit metaphor generation, describing subjective emotional states results in relatively higher incidence of metaphoric language use.
+Fainsilber and Ortony (1987) asked participants to provide verbal descriptions of the intense and mild emotional states they had experienced.
+The findings supported the vividness hypothesis, showing a greater tendency to use novel metaphors for descriptions of intense over mild emotional states.
+It appears that the more emotionally charged an experience, the more likely the participants were to generate rich and complex metaphors to explain how they felt (e.g., "a storm was brewing inside" to describe resentment).
+These findings emphasize that metaphors have a communication function that facilitates conveying internal states.
+Another way of looking at the results is that describing subjective internal states such as those occurring during the experience of intense emotions can be used as a tool to evoke metaphor generation.

-Not mere figures of speech, metaphors can express and even shape thoughts, feelings, and behavior (Thibodeau et al., 2017).
-Indeed, the Conceptual Metaphor Theory (CMT; Lakoff & Johnson, 1980) posits that metaphors (e.g., crime is a virus) are not just linguistic devices, but also cognitive mechanisms through which the target domain (e.g., crime) can be understood in terms of the base domain (e.g., virus).
-The target domain is typically an abstract, less familiar concept whereas the base domain is usually more concrete and familiar.
+Metaphors can not only express thoughts, feelings, and behavior; they can also shape them (Thibodeau et al., 2017).
+Indeed, the conceptual metaphor theory (CMT; Lakoff & Johnson, 1980) posits that metaphors (e.g., "crime is a virus") are not just linguistic devices but also cognitive mechanisms through which the target domain (e.g., crime) can be understood in terms of the base domain (e.g., virus).
+The target domain is typically an abstract, less familiar concept, whereas the base domain is usually more concrete and familiar.
 The structural mapping of the relations between the base and the target terms (Gentner, 1982) may shape the way people make inferences about the target domain.
-For instance, the metaphor “crime is a virus” elicits thoughts on fighting the crime problem similarly to a virus problem by, for example, vaccinating the city against crime (Thibodeau et al., 2017).
-Thus, according to the CMT, people may think, feel, and behave in metaphorical terms.
+For instance, the metaphor “crime is a virus” elicits thoughts on fighting the crime problem similarly to the way we fight a virus problem by, such as by "vaccinating" the city against crime (Thibodeau et al., 2017).
+Thus, according to CMT, people may think, feel, and behave in metaphorical terms.